codefellows/seattle-code-301n24/curriculum/class-06/lab/README.md

 ### Overview

 Today you will be building a React application that uses Axios to make a call to collect data from a thrid party API.

+Every day you will have a new partner.
+You and your new partner(s) will spend the first 45 minutes reviewing each other's code from the previous day and planning out the days work on the whiteboard.

+1. Draw the web request response cycle for the task at hand (about 15 minutes).
+   1. Document the data flow: identify inputs and outputs for each part of the cycle.
+   1. Outline the functions that support this data flow.
+1. Do a formal code review of each person's code (15 minutes each).
+   1. Open your partner's GitHub Pull Request on your laptop.
+   1. Identify an area in the code that:
+      1. you don't understand
+      1. or seams overly complex
+      1. or you see a way to improve
+      1. or you want more information on
+      1. or you really like or think is interesting
+   1. Add kind comments or questions inline using the GitHub review feature.

+You will then work independently for the rest of the day, implementing your plan, coding in your own repository, submitting your own pull request.

+For this lab assignment, you will make a request from your front-end to a third party API and render the data you get back.

+Be sure to include these drawings in your README.md.

 ### Workflow